szymanskir/hackeRnews/README.md

 ## Examples

-### Identify buzzwords in Job Offers of Hacker News
+### Identify buzzwords in job offers of Hacker News

 This example will show how to get recently used words in job story titles.
 Words will be visualized using word cloud to show which words